oracle/fmw-kubernetes/docs-source/content/oig/patch-and-upgrade/upgrade-elk.md

 If you are upgrading from July 22 (22.3.1) or earlier, to October 22 (22.4.1) or later, you must first undeploy Elasticsearch and Kibana using the steps below:

-1. If your domain namespace is anything other than `oigns`, edit the `$WORKDIR/kubernetes/elasticsearch-and-kibana/elasticsearch_and_kibana.yaml` and change all instances of `namespace: "oigns"` to your domain namespace.
+1. Edit the `$WORKDIR/kubernetes/elasticsearch-and-kibana/elasticsearch_and_kibana.yaml` and change all instances of namespace to correspond to your deployment.

 1. Delete the Elasticsearch and Kibana resources using the following command: